 It looks like you need a special tool or a scanner to check the fluid level.
-Here is the instructions from the manual even though it says it has a dipstick, they don't, and then it goes on to say you need a tool or a scanner.
+Here is the instructions from the manual even though it says it has a dipstick, they do not, and then it goes on to say you need a tool or a scanner.

 Verify that the vehicle is parked on a level surface.